chf2000/sqlcipher-for-windows/README.md

 OpenSSL (compiled with [OpenSSL libraries](http://slproweb.com/products/Win32OpenSSL.html) provided by Shining Light Productions) x86/x64

 ## Compile
-Use Makefile.msc provided by this project which should work by default or configure include path, library path, etc, according to your environment.
+Using Makefile.msc provided by this project which should work by default or you can configure include path, library path, etc, according to your environment.

 Open x86/x64 Native Tools Command Prompt for VS 2022 according to the architecture of your environment.
 Change Directory to this project.
 Input following command.